skilled-reflection/skilled-reflection.github.io/book/c07-gdn-bet.md

 give permission to take action.

 ## Back to the Garden
-The next morning
+The next morning you woke
-you woke to a field
+to a field in disarray
-in unplanned disarray.
+and a letter.
 You had worked harder than you planned, and still fell short of your goal.
-You also awoke to a letter.
+"If you did more than you would have without the bet, you won something, including evidence that there is some commitment in you to make your dreams come true."

-"If you did more than you would have without the bet, you won something.
+The biggest reward
-And you also learned
+is not a positive one:
-there is some commitment in you to make your dreams come true."
+you should accept you failed,

-But if you only focus
+and, in part,
-on the many positives,
+due to a miscalculation.

-you are very inclined
+This failure means
-to lose the most critical
+the goal is further than
-reward, the acceptance that
+you estimated.
-you discretely failed,
+If you feel the conclusion is overstated, let's bet again.
-at least in part due to a miscalculation.
+Or, to address

-While you moved toward your goal, you have good reason to believe that the goal is further than you estimate.
+your persistently miscalculated plans, consider applying for the Intellectual Bootcamp.